-Transcripts: Non-UNH or UNH Prior to 9/1991: Request one official transcript be sent directly to our office from the Registrar's Office of each college/university attended for at least one year.
+Transcripts: Non-UNH or UNH Prior to 9/1991: Request one official transcript be sent directly to our office from the Registrar's Office of each college/university attended.
 International transcripts must be translated into English.
 You may send transcripts yourself as long as they remain sealed in the original university envelope.

 Paper Transcripts should be mailed to: UNH Graduate School, Thompson Hall - 105 Main Street Durham, NH 03824

 Electronic Transcripts: We will only accept official electronic transcripts if they are emailed to our office directly from the institution.
 All transcripts must be emailed to this address: firstname.lastname@example.org